govardhan4952/devops-sep-2020/Day5/windows-ansible-node/README.md

 # Setting up a Windows Ansible Node
-You may create a T2 - Medium ec2 instance with Windows 2019 base AMI
+You may create a T2 - Medium ec2 instance with Microsoft Windows Server 2019 Base AMI.

 ### Windows Node Ansible Requirments